Protohedgehog/open-research-glossary/glossary.md

 * **Eprint** - A digital version of a research document available online within a repository.

+* **Journal to Wiki publication (J2W) -** Copying text from a published paper to a wiki (such as Wikipedia or Wikibooks), with attribution: legally possible if the licence of the paper is less restrictive than the licence of the wiki.

 * **Postprint -** A manuscript draft after it has been peer reviewed.

 * **Preprint -** A manuscript draft that has not yet been subject to formal peer review, distributed to receive early feedback on research from peers.